FabioBocchini/the-gray-lady/README.md

 The character is written for a tabletop role-playing game called *Ashes* by Ludovico M. Dziecielski (not yet released).

-It uses python to interface with Openai API and Next.js for the webpage.

 <p align="center">
   <img src="./.github/images/graylady1.jpeg" alt="chat example"/>
 </p>